Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you’re in the market for a new sofa, you should think about investing in one that’s made with scratch-proof fabric.

-Velvet, for example, has many looped threads, which make it difficult for your cat to get his paws into.
+Velvet, for example, has many looped threads, which make it difficult for your cat to get their paws into.
 Woven fabrics like chenille have dimensionality, which can help disguise scratches.
 While outdoor fabrics might not top your list for your new sofa, don’t be so quick to discount them.
 Sunbrella fabrics are a great pick for indoor furniture as they are made to withstand the elements so they hold up great against claws.

 3. Make Your Furniture Unappealing